 The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
 The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to date.

-A dental nurse worked with the dentists, when they treated patients.
+A dental nurse worked with the dentists, dental hygienists and dental therapists when they treated patients.